 Vanya has worked closely with tribal governments to draft and enact tribal codes and ordinances involving a broad range of subjects, such as tribal-court systems, enrollment, family law, environmental laws, and secured transactions.
 She has also assisted with Secretarial elections and amending tribal constitutions.

-Vanya was named as “Lawyer of the Year” in Native American Law for Minneapolis in 2012, and has been named as a “Super Lawyer” in Minnesota 15 times, as a “Best Lawyer” in Native American law in 2009-2018, is AV-rated by Martindale Hubbell by both lawyers and judges, and nationally ranked by Chambers USA.
+Vanya was named as “Lawyer of the Year” in Native American Law for Minneapolis in 2019 and 2012, and has been named as a “Super Lawyer” in Minnesota 15 times, as a “Best Lawyer” in Native American law in 2009-2019, is AV-rated by Martindale Hubbell by both lawyers and judges, and nationally ranked by Chambers USA.
 She is a frequent speaker at Indian-law seminars around the country and serves as a judge for the Shakopee Mdewakanton Sioux Community Tribal Court.